-We thought so.
-But don’t fret.
-Here are five tips to spark cross-functional, companywide engagement and build confidence in the financial planning process.
+Want to improve collaboration?
+Here are five tips to ignite company-wide engagement and build confidence in your financial planning process.

 In an often-cited Harvard Business Review article, “The Big Lie of Strategic Planning,” well-known business strategist Roger Martin argues that putting the words “strategic” and “plan” together only leads to both being ineffective.
 Rather, he says strategy should focus solely on how to most effectively generate revenue or achieve the company’s highest priorities.
 Once a clear strategy is established, then the annual financial planning process takes on the now-relevant role of assessing the costs and resources required to best achieve those goals.